hande-qmc/hande/documentation/manual/input/calcs/blocking.rst

     Optional.
 Default: 3

+..
+    [review] - AJWT: It isn't clear to me what exactly this does or how it works.

     The ratio between error in error and standard error of projected energy.
     If the ratio is larger, greater number of blocks are used for reblock analysis.
 If the ``error_limit`` and ``min_ratio`` condition is satisfied, ``soft_exit`` = true is returned and calculation is terminated